PisterLab/BotNet/README.md

 Some important settings in 6tisch.json are listed below.

 `"exec_numMotes"` Is the number of motes used in the simulation.
 This is also passed to the robotics side of the simulator to populate the initial world conditions.

 `"conn_class"` tells 6tisch what network propogation model to use.
 These models are defined in 6tisch-simulator/SimEngine/Connectivity.py

 `"sf_class"` is the scheduling function.
 Currently only two scheduling functions are supported.
-MSF(Minimum Scheduling Function) and RRSF(Round Robin Scheduling Function.
+MSF (Minimum Scheduling Function, for more see [here](https://onlinelibrary.wiley.com/doi/pdf/10.1002/itl2.170)) and RRSF (Round Robin Scheduling Function, see more [here](https://en.wikipedia.org/wiki/Round-robin_scheduling)).

 `"dual_vis"` tells 6tisch whether the simulator is being run with visualization enabled.
-If the used wants to vsualize the simulation the SimEnging needs to connect to and interact with the RPC server rather than directly with the swarmsim wrapper class.
+If the used wants to vsualize the simulation the SimEngine needs to connect to and interact with the RPC server rather than directly with the swarmsim wrapper class.

 #### swarmsim.yaml